coin-or/coin-or.github.io/pages/user/user_introduction.md

 harness for build them.
 We also produce libraries and pkg-config files.
 If you need the capabilities of a particular third party library, simply run the `get.ProjName` script before configuring for your build and it will be automatically integrated.
-Beware of licensing in compatibilities if you plan to redistribute the resulting binaries.
+Beware of licensing incompatibilities if you plan to redistribute the resulting binaries.
 The following are the supported libraries.
  * AMPL Solver Library (required to use solvers with AMPL)